The Common Data Model

 If you’ve ever had to use data from multiple systems and applications together, you know that common data elements can save effort, streamline development, and enable faster analytics.
 Without being able to share and understand the same data easily, each application or data integration project requires a custom implementation, which can consume a lot of time, cost a lot of money, and require repeated effort.

-More information: CDM poster
+More information: Common Data Model poster

 Why use the Common Data Model?